Adaptive Data Retention

 How to find out if the retention time is currently adapted

-For Dynatrace Managed: If retention times are currently adapted, you will see a note on the Cluster Management Console > Environments > [environment] page, section Storage settings, under the affected data type.
+Dynatrace Managed only If retention times are currently adapted, you should see a note on the Cluster Management Console > Environments > [environment] page, section Storage settings, under the affected data type.

 What to do if the retention time is adapted